nestorolivaresh/rollup-dashboard/README.md

 Hey there!
 Welcome to the Rollup Explorer.

-This project is a simple web app that allows you to explore the rollup transactions and balances of the Ethereum blockchain.
-It is built with Next.js, TailwindCSS, and uses the viem, wagmi, and rainbowkit libraries to interact with the blockchain.
+This project is a simple web app that allows you to explore rollup transactions using Gelato's API.
+It's built with Next.js, TailwindCSS, and uses viem, wagmi, and rainbow-kit libraries to interact with the blockchain.

 ## Running the app
 1. Clone the repository